Bug report #13231

 In case a) it feels natural to set X=1 also for the new merged feature.
 How about case b), would you like to get concatenated string X=1,2?
 What if the datatype of the column is numeric, would it be 1+2 then, and how should we deal with Boolean values?

-#3 Updated by Mathieu Bossaert almost 5 years ago
+#3 Updated by Mathieu Bossaert over 5 years ago

 Maybe with do not talk about the same tool...
 It is not a feature aggregation, features are not merged :